mayfan/maynara.com/src/pages/about/index.md

   - backgroundColor: '#FFFFFF'
     column:
       - content: >-
-          # UX/Product Designer

           [LinkedIn](https://www.linkedin.com/in/maynara-fanucci/)

           [E-mail me](mailto:hello@maynara.com)

-          ## My beliefs as a Product Designer and what I can bring to your team
+          ## My beliefs as a UX/Product Designer and what I can bring to your
+          team

           **Creative & Innovative:** Produce new ideas or insights creating